-VSP nurses provided good nursing care, which was similar to Cycle 6 findings.
-Compared with Cycle 6, VSP had fewer nursing performance deficiencies.
+Similar to Cycle 6, VSP nurses overall delivered good nursing care with fewer nursing performance deficiencies.
 Nurses frequently performed good assessments, intervened timely, and documented as required.
-However, we identified an opportunity for improvement in the outpatient clinic area: the nursing assessments could be more thorough.
-Our OIG clinicians rated this indicator adequate.
+However, we identified an opportunity for improvement in the outpatient clinic area: the nursing assessments should be more thorough.
+Taking all factors into consideration, the OIG rated this indicator adequate.

 We reviewed 179 nursing encounters in 44 cases.
 Of the 179 nursing encounters, 91 occurred in the outpatient setting.
-We identified 45 nursing performance deficiencies, two of which were significant.57
+We identified 45 nursing performance deficiencies, two of which were significant.55